stefbez/the-book-club/README.md

 #### HTML errors:

 * Warnings and errors are all centered around the lack of "doctype" and the use of the Jinja template throughout.
+The html files inherit the DOCTYPE and head tags including links to required sources (JS, CSS and CDNs) from the base.html page.
+These errors are acceptable as the validator does not recognise Jinja templating.

 #### CSS errors: